-In recent years, this item, like other acrobatic acts, has also assumed new characteristic.
-For example, the “lion” may tread on a ball rolling across a seesaw, walk on stakes, or stand on a pile of stools.
+In recent years, this item, like other acrobatic acts, has also assumed new characteristics.
+For example, the “lion” may tread on a ball rolling across a seesaw, walk-on stakes, or stand on a pile of stools.
 The Lion Dance displays the brave, lively and playful character of the animal and is a segment worth watching over and over again.

 The stage curtain rises slowly to the tune of melodious sounds and outcome a group of lovely girls spinning plates on long sticks.

 In recent years this performance has broken new ground.
 Apart from the basic spinning, acrobats have created a number of intricate patterns.

 For instance, in doing the “backflip in mid-air”, an acrobat, holding sticks with spinning plates on top in both hands, makes a swift backflip from table to the ground.